How to use the Photoshop Clone Stamp Tool

 Then check the settings for the Clone Stamp Tool in the Context Sensitive Toolbar.
-We create a hard brush with a slightly soft edge, by setting the Hardness to 90%.
+We will use a hard brush with a slightly soft edge, by setting the Hardness to 90%.
 Set both the Opacity & Flow set to 100%.
 Also, use the Aligned option with the Sample dropdown set to Current & Below.

 Start by reproducing the shadow patterns cast by the umbrellas.
-Once I have this in place, I can easily remove the rest of the arm as it’s all in the shadows.
+After that we can easily remove the rest of the arm as it’s all in the shadows.

-I can now continue to make repairs to the area around this by sampling other areas of the image.
-I’ll also be sure to increase the magnification as I work on smaller areas that require more precision.
-When doing this I’ll also resize the Clone Stamp Tool using the [ and ] keys on my keyboard.
-You can see the repair following this work in the screenshot below.
+Continue to make repairs to the area around this by sampling other parts of the image.
+Also be sure to increase the magnification to work on smaller areas that require more precision.
+It often helps to resize the Clone Stamp Tool using the [ and ] keys on your keyboard as you move between areas.

 Here the repair’s magnified at 300%.
 If it looks OK at this magnification it will look great at 100%.